Kennyfergy/dotnet-pet-hotel/README.md

 Please Note: If you get a 'Request failed with status code 431' error, this is likely a red herring (not a real error).
 It is likely caused because your controllers do not have any valid routes set up yet.

+If you run this app, go ahead and try the konami code sequence...

 ## Screenshots
 ### Finished project
 The pets are displayed on a table